Biotechnology Summer Academy

 Biotechnology Summer Academy exposes high school students to the numerous career opportunities available in biotechnology.
 Students are mentored by USU faculty who work in various disciplines.
 The week’s activities include communication workshops, lectures and demonstrations, laboratory training, field trips, mentoring and research.

 The program is an intensive five-day internship involving a biotechnology-related project.
 Faculty from several departments at Utah State University volunteer their time, talents and labs to teach students and involve them in current research.

 When will it take place?
 July 10 – 14, 2017

 How do I apply?
-Application can be found in the program brochure, and are due on June 16, 2017.
+An application form can be found in the program brochure.
+Applications are due June 16, 2017.